 I have been faced with a variety of adversities throughout my life many of which are directly, or indirectly, related to my identify as a gay man.
 I have experienced prejudice and discrimination in my personal and professional lives.
 I know what it has been like for me living completely in the closet, only allowing certain people to know about my identify at work, home, and in the community, and now being completely out to the point that I am recognized as a leader in Kentucky advocating for the LGBTQ+ community.
 One of my accomplishments is that I have founded a 501(c)(3) nonprofit organization called the Big Sandy LGBT+ Safe Zone that serves the LGBTQ+ people in Pike, Floyd, Johnson, Magoffin, and Martin counties in Eastern Kentucky.

-I have also created a counseling practice known as Open Doors Counseling Center.
+I have also founded a counseling center known as Open Doors Counseling Center.
 The core values for ODCC are Professionalism, Respect, Integrity, Diversity, and Excellence (PRIDE).
 I will make serving LGBTQ+ people a priority in communities across the great state of Kentucky but I especially want to reach rural communities where a huge gap exists for being able to find and access LGBTQ+ affirming and competent services.
 LGBTQ+ allies and other people will also be welcome in our center regardless of identity.
 Telehealth services will be used to allow people to access services that they otherwise would not be able to access and for people may not be ready to walk through our doors.

 I look forward to helping people work through their identity issues, trauma histories, their mood and anxiety issues, and more.
 Please help make serving LGBTQ+ people with their unique needs a priority in Kentucky!